blinkhorn/react-redux-shopping-cart/README.md

 ## Adding a Store

 The first step we'll take in integrating Redux with React will be to define a store using `createStore` from `redux`.

-`createStore` will take 2 arguments: the program's combined reducers (`rootReducer`), and an initial state.
+`createStore` will take 2 arguments: the program's combined reducers (`rootReducer`) and an initial state.
 Recall that a store processes changes in application state with reducers.
 The store takes in a state, then applies the appropriate **action** via the **reducer**.

-Next we'll create a file that defines our store, titled `Store.js`:
+Next we'll create a file that defines our store, titled `Store.js`...

 ```bash
  $ touch src/Store.js
 ```

-in `src/Store.js`:
+in `src/Store.js`...

 ```js
 import {createStore} from 'redux'